Tesla's Plaid has three motors, but BMW M will have four, meaning it can do some crazy stuff!

 BMW M's Franciscus van Meel recently expressed interest in creating all-electric M cars.
 That may sound like heresy to the average BMW fan, but the CEO has promised future high-performance BMWs will always feel like true M cars.
 "They will be groundbreaking."

 He's clearly speaking from experience, as BMW M has announced it's already testing "hardware and software solutions" for upcoming electric performance cars.
-Seen below is an unnamed concept test vehicle clearly based on the BMW M4, which serves as the foundation for exciting developments.
+Seen below is an unnamed concept test vehicle clearly based on the BMW i4 with M4 cues, which serves as the foundation for exciting developments.
 Engineers are using this experimental vehicle to study a four-wheel drive system with four electric motors and an integrated driving dynamics control system.
 This provides "an unprecedented level of performance," says BMW.

 It also features an adapted body strut from the standard coupe, providing high levels of torsional rigidity during particularly spirited stints of driving, but blends other elements of its construction with those of the i4 M50.